ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 Finishing Chapter 20
 ---

 You can now go back to the book and pick up on page 459, at the *Creating Custom Error Pages* section.
-The only difference you’ll need to keep in mind is that you’ll use the `upsun` whenever you see the command `platform` used in the book.
+The only difference you’ll need to keep in mind is that you’ll use `upsun` whenever you see the command `platform` used in the book.
 Also, any reference to Platform.sh should be read as a reference to Upsun.

 ---

-If any of the steps shown here do not work and you can't figure out how to proceed, please [reach out](../contact.md).
+If any of the steps shown here don't work and you can't figure out how to proceed, please [reach out](../contact.md).
 I would like to keep these instructions up to date, and I always enjoy hearing from people. :)